 "A man can divorce his wife at his whims and fancies without any reason.
 He doesn't have to pay alimony to his wife and women usually don't inherit the property also," said Lalnipuii, a women's rights activist.

 "The Mizo society is completely dominated by men.
 Women should get due importance in all types of governance."

-"We are making all-out efforts so that we see as many women candidates as possible in the coming assembly elections.
-We have requested political parties to nominate as many women candidates as possible and we will appeal to the female voters to vote for the women contestants," WWF secretary Darhmingthangi told IANS.
+"We are making all-out efforts so that we see as many women candidates as possible in the coming Assembly elections.
+We have requested political parties to nominate as many women candidates as possible and we will appeal to the female voters to vote for the women contestants," WWF secretary Darhmingthangi said.

 "Despite the women working hard in all sectors, they are deprived of getting their due share in the control of power," said MHIP leader Rozami, who was also chairperson of the Mizoram State Commission for Women.

 Congress leader Lalsawta said: "We have no problems in nominating women candidates if there are qualified and efficient women contenders."

 "The Mizo society in pre-modern times was strictly based on what is known as an extreme patriarchal society.
 This created ‘private' and ‘public' domain, where women were stigmatised to the private sphere that relegated their status in the social and religious life," sociologist Subhankar Goswami said.